aclark4life/blog-2017/2007/10/17/first-post.rst

     $ newzope test-site ProductA ProductB ProductC

-and having a working instance a few seconds later with Product{A,B,C} installed!
-Of course this requires I have a working Zope already... and that I edit Zope's skel/etc/zope.conf... but hey nothing is perfect and old habits die hard.
+and having a working instance a few seconds later with Product{A,B,C} installed.
+Of course this requires I have a working Zope already... and that I edit Zope's ``skel/etc/zope.conf``... but nothing is perfect and old habits die hard.

 .. _Plone: http://plone.org/
 .. _Plone blogs: http://planet.plone.org/